-Our Compliance Director, Claire Phillips, shares what a typical day is like in her role and gives advice for those aspiring to work in the profession.
+Our Compliance Director, and Chartered Financial Planner, Claire Phillips, shares what a typical day is like in her role and gives advice for those aspiring to work in the profession.

 How does your day generally start?